ryanrestine/Proving_Grounds_Play_Writeups/machines/gaara_notes.md

 /Kazekage
 /iamGaara

-Each enpoint is a long text document going over the history of the anime.
+Each endpoint is a long text document going over the history of the anime.

 ![pgpl_gaara_words.png](../assets/gaara_assets/pgpl_gaara_words.png)